 The Biograph Girl

-BUT Flo wasn’t done.
-She joined an independent film, The Broken Oath, with the films posters and promo all featuring Florence by name.
+Florence was down, but she wasn’t out!
+So, she joined an independent film, The Broken Oath, with the films posters and promo all featuring Florence by name.

 Now Florence wasn’t just the first film star, she was the first titled film star